New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Omitted Proofs

 As each outcome of $\outcome$ is an $\alpha$-approximation, we can invoke the linearity and monotonicity of expectation and get that this new target is also an $\alpha$-approximation of~$\lpproblem$. \end{proof}

-\begin{lemma} Let $\outcome$ be a computable \nonsign distribution with locality~$T$ over graph family~$\FF$.
-Then there exists a \local algorithm with locality~$T$ that computes the expected outcome of this distribution everywhere. \end{lemma} \begin{proof} We give the description for the \local algorithm~$\mathcal{A}$: Node~$v$ gathers its radius-$T$ neighborhood~$\neigh_T[v]$; this can be done with locality~$T$.
+\begin{proof}[Proof of \cref{lem:local-expectation}] We give the description for the \local algorithm~$\mathcal{A}$: Node~$v$ gathers its radius-$T$ neighborhood~$\neigh_T[v]$; this can be done with locality~$T$.
 It then constructs an arbitrary graph~$G' \in \FF$ such that the neighborhood of node~$v' \in V(G')$ is isomorphic to~$\neigh_T[v]$.
-Note that such graph always exists, as the graph the algorithm is being run on is one such graph.
+Note that such a graph always exists, as the graph the algorithm is being run on is one such graph.
 Now~$v$ invokes the distribution~$\outcome$ on graph~$G'$ to compute the distribution of outputs for node~$v'$ and, in particular, the outcome.
 Node~$v$ then outputs this expected outcome and~halts.

 It remains to argue that this algorithm computes the expected outcome of~$\outcome$ everywhere.
 This follows directly from the definition of the \nonsign distributions as the marginals of nodes~$v$ and~$v'$ coincide, and hence their expectations must also coincide.
 Moreover, the choice of graph~$G'$ does not affect this marginal distribution. \end{proof}